devonfw-forge/devon4flutter-non-bloc-arch/pages/400-Conventions.md

 }
 ```

-*Code Snippet XXX: Wisgen Wisdom Card in four Widgets and with an extracted callback [\[8\]](https://github.com/Fasust/wisgen)*
+*Code Snippet 48: Wisgen Wisdom Card in four Widgets and with an extracted callback [\[11\]](https://github.com/Fasust/wisgen)*

 As you can see, splitting your code into multiple smaller Widgets, does lead to a lot more boiler plate.
-But it has both readability and performance advantages \[11\], \[14\].
+But it has both readability and performance advantages \[30\], \[86\].
 Extracting Widgets into private functions removes the boiler plate, but has also no performance advantages.

 ## Directory Structure

 As of the writing of this guide there is not really any agreement or best practice regarding directory structure in the Flutter community.
-The closest thing I could find was a popular Blog post by Sagar Suri on Medium in 2019 [\[15\]](https://medium.com/flutterpub/architecting-your-flutter-project-bd04e144a8f1).
+The closest thing I could find was a popular Blog post by Sagar Suri on Medium in 2019 [\[66\]](https://medium.com/flutterpub/architecting-your-flutter-project-bd04e144a8f1).
 My recommendation would be very close to his.
 One directory per layer plus one directory for *model* classes, which are domain specific entities like *user* or *wisdom*:

     lib
     |